zeroibc/my-mac-os/README.md

 - I share [all the macros I use](km-macros#readme) with the app.

 #### [2Do](http://www.2doapp.com/mac) - Flexible task manager
-- I love GTD methodology, this application is phenomenal with helping me [organise my tasks and things](https://wiki.nikitavoloboev.xyz/macOS/apps/2do.html) I want to do and achieve.
+- I love GTD methodology.
+This app is phenomenal with helping me [organise my tasks](https://wiki.nikitavoloboev.xyz/macOS/apps/2do.html).
 Here is how my sidebar looks:
 <img src="https://i.imgur.com/z8GLl48.png" width="150">

 - It also has global quick add with a hotkey.
 Together with lists, priorities, powerful search and a lot more.
 <img src="https://i.imgur.com/UPdjh6N.png" width="400" alt="img">

 #### [Trello](https://trello.com) - Project management tool
-- I use the app a lot to track various ongoing things I have in my life.
+- I use the app a lot to track various projects I have in my life.
 - I share many boards I made [publically](https://wiki.nikitavoloboev.xyz/sharing/my-trello.html).
 Here is an example of a public board for tracking various [things I want to learn](https://trello.com/b/cu32qF3q).
 ![](https://i.imgur.com/YHmPwsx.jpg)